28dvd28/NLP_secondAssignment/README.md

 # NLP second assignment

+This repository contains the implementation of case 1 of the second assignment, therefore the generation of a series of slices of a text that exceeds the context window of the LLM.

-So the deploy of this project consists in two file:
+The deploy of this project consists in two file:
  - slice_generator.py implement a class that during its initialization compute the slice of the input text
  - main.py make an instance of the class described above and send the slices to the LLM, saving the slice and the response into a text file inside the folder _output_